ietf-teep/architecture/draft-ietf-teep-architecture.md

 To simplify the life of TA developers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
+This software update protocol needs to make sure that compatible trusted and untrusted components of an application are installed on the correct device.
 In this TEE ecosystem, there often arises a need for an external trusted party to verify the identity, claims, and rights of TA developers, devices, and their TEEs.
 This trusted third party is the Trusted Application Manager (TAM).